open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-collectors.md

 {{% alert title="Note" %}}

-Adjust the configuration to match the specific telemetry you intend to collect and where you plan to forward it.
-This configuration snippet is a basic example designed for collecting host metrics and forwarded to Prometheus.
+Adjust the configuration to match the specific telemetry you intend to collect as well as where you plan to forward it to.
+This configuration snippet is a basic example designed for collecting host metrics that get forwarded to Prometheus.

 {{% /alert %}}

-The previous configuration would provision the OpenTelemetry Collector to collect host metrics from the Linux host.
+The previous configuration would provision the OpenTelemetry Collector to collect metrics from the Linux host.

 ## Running the Ansible playbook